Shiva Shankar (film)

-Siva Shankar is a 2004 Indian Telugu-language action drama film starring Mohan Babu and Soundarya.
+Shiva Shankar is a 2004 Indian Telugu-language action drama film starring Mohan Babu and Soundarya.
 The film is directed by Kapuganti Rajendra, who previously worked under Dasari Narayana Rao and Soundarya's last film in Telugu.
 Shiva Shankar is inspired by the 2002 Hollywood film Road to Perdition.
 The film is presented by Mohan Babu's son Manchu Vishnu.
 This is the posthumous film for Soundarya in Telugu, released after her death.